thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/section_1.md

 ### Key Quotes:

 * **"The first 100 days of a new administration are critical.
-This is the time to set the agenda, to make key appointments, and to begin implementing the President's vision." (p.
-54)**  This quote highlights the urgency and importance of swift action in a new administration.
+This is the time to set the agenda, to make key appointments, and to begin implementing the President's vision." <sup>(54)</sup>**  This quote highlights the urgency and importance of swift action in a new administration.
 * **"The autonomous bureaucracy is a major obstacle to change.
-It is resistant to new ideas and is often more interested in protecting its own turf than in serving the American people." (p.
-54)**  This quote reflects the deep distrust of the federal bureaucracy that pervades Project 2025.
+It is resistant to new ideas and is often more interested in protecting its own turf than in serving the American people." <sup>(54)</sup>**  This quote reflects the deep distrust of the federal bureaucracy that pervades Project 2025.
 * **"The President must appoint individuals who share his vision and who are committed to implementing his agenda.
-These political appointees are essential for overcoming bureaucratic resistance and for achieving real change." (p.
-54)**  This quote emphasizes the "personnel is policy" philosophy and the importance of appointing loyalists.
+These political appointees are essential for overcoming bureaucratic resistance and for achieving real change." <sup>(54)</sup>**  This quote emphasizes the "personnel is policy" philosophy and the importance of appointing loyalists.
 * **"We must reform the civil service system to make it easier to fire incompetent and unmotivated employees.
-We must also weaken the power of unions, which have become a major obstacle to effective government management." (p.
-55)**  This quote reveals the desire to weaken civil service protections and to reduce the influence of unions.
+We must also weaken the power of unions, which have become a major obstacle to effective government management." <sup>(55)</sup>**  This quote reveals the desire to weaken civil service protections and to reduce the influence of unions.

 ### Summary & Significance: